The Day Warby Parker Lost Its Cool

 So it seems bizarre that the brand would obliterate years of careful brand building with a cheap joke that hinged entirely on the fact that two companies have similar names.
 In terms of brand identity, Arby’s doesn’t share much with Warby Parker.
 The fast-food giant’s ads are designed to be direct and product focused.
 If Warby Parker aspires to personify a clever guest at a dinner party, Arby’s is more interested in being the jovial dad who invites his buddies over for the football game.

 It’s possible that the stunt was a misguided effort to appeal to a wider audience.
-According to The Information, Warby Parker generated revenues in the range of $320 million to $340 million last year.
-That’s significantly lower than the amount necessary to support its valuation of $1.75 billion.
-Warby Parker may be feeling the weight of pressure from investors like T.Rowe Price and Baillie Gifford, which have pumped millions into the company.
+According to The Information‘s analysis of public filings, Warby Parker generated revenues in the range of $320 million to $340 million last year.
+The publication argues that this is significantly lower than the amount necessary to support its valuation of $1.75 billion and that Warby Parker may be feeling the weight of pressure from investors like T.Rowe Price and Baillie Gifford, which have poured millions into the company.

 But an ill-conceived joke like this one will only alienate Warby Parker’s existing fans, and it isn’t likely to win over the Arby’s crowd.
 For a brand under pressure to rake in massive amounts of revenue, dad jokes are probably not the best approach.

-Note: Update: An earlier version of the story said there were pop-ups for this April Fools activation.
-That was incorrect: Existing Warby and Arby’s stores were outfitted to celebrate this event.